Tips on How to Prepare Your Dog for a Photo Shoot

-- Only bring treats if your dog is food driven and you don’t think they will respond otherwise.
-We like to try not to use treats, as dogs can become fixated on them and may also salivate more than usual; not so nice in photos 😉 PLEASE NOTE: If doing a session at my home studio, please do not bring treats.
-Treats will be provided if needed.
+- I provide a variety of homemade healthy treats, so there is no need to bring any.
+We like to try not to use treats, as dogs can become fixated on them and may also salivate more than usual; not so nice in photos 😉 Please let me know if your dog has any allergies.

 - Your dog should be bathed two days before and brushed out the day before.
 You know how your dog will look his or her best, but if you do choose to have your dog trimmed, we recommend you have that done a week before the sitting rather than on the same day in case the cut is too short, or not exactly what you expected.
 This allows a little time to grow out.
 A grooming and portrait session on the same day can also be a lot of stress for many dogs.

 - If you are doing an in-studio session, please be sure to trim your dog’s nails to avoid and scratches or damage to furniture, props, or flooring.